WRC: Rally Evolved

-WRC: Rally Evolved (also known as WRC 5 and WRC 2005) is a racing video game for the PlayStation 2 and was released only in Europe on 28 October 2005.
-It is the fourth rallying game to be officially licensed by the FIA World Rally Championship and the last to be developed by Evolution Studios.
+WRC: Rally Evolved (also known as WRC 5 and WRC 2005) is a 2005 racing video game developed by Evolution Studios and published by Sony Computer Entertainment for the PlayStation 2.
+It is the fifth video game to be officially licensed by the FIA World Rally Championship, while also the last to be released by Sony and exclusive to PlayStation consoles.
 The game is based on the 2005 WRC season.